 Where Korean Barbecue and American Beef Culture Converge

 The American steakhouse is one of the most codified dining formats in the country: white tablecloths, bone-in ribeyes, wedge salads, serious bourbon lists.
 It resists reinvention, partly by design.
-What has shifted meaningfully over the past decade is the arrival of Korean barbecue's communal grill logic into that tradition — not as fusion pastiche, but as a structural rewrite.
+What has shifted meaningfully over the past decade is the arrival of Korean barbecue's communal grill logic into that tradition, not as fusion pastiche, but as a structural rewrite.
 Atomix, in Midtown, demonstrates what Korean fine dining looks like when it operates entirely on its own terms.
 Cote works differently: it occupies the exact intersection of the Korean grill-house and the American meat temple, and it does so at a price point and quality tier that forces comparison with the city's most serious steak programs.

-At 16 West 22nd Street in the Flatiron District, the room is dark and deliberately atmospheric — low lighting, smoke-scented air, the ambient sound of grills working across a full dining room.
+At 16 West 22nd Street in the Flatiron District, the room is dark and deliberately atmospheric, with low lighting, smoke-scented air, and the ambient sound of grills working across a full dining room.
 The smokeless in-table grill units are central to the spatial logic: each table is its own cooking station, staffed tableside, which means the room operates at a different register from the hushed reverence of, say, Eleven Madison Park or the counter-discipline of Masa.
 This is a loud, social, fire-forward dining environment.
 That is the point.

 The Global Premium Beef Market, Served Tableside